 What should I donate?

 Any seed from plants growing in your garden is welcome, however small the quantity.
 Please note that we will not list wild collected seed unless collected under licence or collected in the UK from the roadside or with the landowner’s permission.
 It is the collector’s responsibility to ensure that seed is obtained legally.
 However seed gathered from plants growing in your garden which were grown from seed originally collected in the wild is always welcome.
+For more details, look at our page on the Nagoya Protocol.

 We want to achieve as wide a range of seeds in our list as possible so, as well as the old stalwarts, we are particularly interested in unusual species and varieties.
 A plant which seems commonplace to you may be highly desirable to someone else.